HeloiseS/hoki/README.rst

 Installing hoki
 ^^^^^^^^^^^

-You can pip install hoki, note it has note yet been tested for python3.7 and up, or python 3.4 and down.
+You can pip install the most recent stable release from pip:

 .. code-block:: none